-The magnetic port locator is not intended to come into contact with patient bodily fluids.
-Prior to reuse of the locator for subsequent filling or drainage, it must be cleaned and disinfected.
+The Magnetic Port Locator is not intended to come into contact with patient bodily fluids.
+Prior to reuse of the locator for subsequent filling or drainage, it must be cleaned and disinfected prior to use.
 Wiping down the locator with an isopropyl alcohol swab or antibacterial soap and water is recommended.